Lawyer for Sex Offenses in Maryland

 - Sex offender registration program

 - Sexual assault

 - Sexual predator law

 - Unnatural perverted sexual practices

-Each of these types of sex offenses carry penalties ranging from a mandatory minimum sentence of 25 years (in first-degree rape) to one year for a fourth-degree sex offense.
-The consequences vary for each offense, but may include years of mandatory probation, sex registration, sex-related evaluation and treatment, polygraph examinations and/or stress test exams, group counseling, and other conditions.
+Each of these types of sex offenses carries penalties ranging from a mandatory minimum sentence of 25 years (in first-degree rape) to one year for a fourth-degree sex offense.
+The consequences vary for each offense but may include years of mandatory probation, sex registration, sex-related evaluation and treatment, polygraph examinations and/or stress test exams, group counseling, and other conditions.

 The difference between sex offenses of the third and fourth degree, as contrasted with sex offenses of the first or second degree, can be confusing.
 Generally, felony or misdemeanor sexual assault charges are divided by degree based on how the alleged incident aligns with numerous factors, including: